davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ```
-Update - Check out the youtube version of this tutorial!
+Check out the youtube version of this tutorial!
 ```
 [ IntelliJ Debugging Guide - Youtube ] (https://youtu.be/PMq6Zp2qfcE)

 ## Introduction